Placetel/call-control-notify-api/README.md

 ## FAQ

+#### Where to find the ID of my announcement prompt / queue / SIP destination?

+You will find the ID in the edit form of each record in your Placetel PBX.
+In addition, you can use the new [Placetel API](https://api.placetel.de/v2/docs/).

 #### How much does it cost?

-The API itself is provided free of charge; the usual connection charges may apply.
+The API itself is provided free of charge; the usual connection fees may apply.

 ## Contributing